scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Effects of Clock Inaccuracy

-A PCB originated by a given control service is used to make dataplane paths.
-The hops of these paths are then validated by every router along that path.
+A PCB originated by a given control service is used to construct data plane paths.
+Specifically, the timestamp in the Info Field and the expiry time of hop fields are used for hop field MAC computation, see [](#hf-mac-calc), which is used to validate paths at each on-path SCION router.
 A segment's originating control service and the routers that the segment refers to all have different clocks.
 Their differences affect the validation process:

 * A fast clock at origination or a slow clock at validation will yield a lengthened expiration time for hops, and possibly an origination time in the future.
 * A slow clock at origination or a fast clock at validation will yield a shortened expiration time for hops, and possibly an expiration time in the past.